Zanana-med/Born2BeRoot/README.md

 The Hypervisor manage and allocate the portions of all the resources needed so that every OS think its inside a real computer.

-+ **Virtual CPU :** The hypervisor allocate certain number of vCPU (Virtual CPU) to the virtual machine, which are abstracted from the physical CPU.
++ **Virtual CPU :** The hypervisor allocate certain number of vCPU (Virtual CPU) to the virtual machine, which are abstracted from the physical CPU.![lsblk comma

 + **Virtual Ram :** When configuring a VM, you choose how much the hypervisor allocate of the physical memory to the guest OS from the host RAM, ensuring it wouldn't access the other host memory.